 Average home price in Atlanta

-And while mortgage rates and inflation continue to impact the home buying process, the rental market in Atlanta has continues to see a decrease in rent growth year over year, making renting a single-family home even more affordable
+And while mortgage rates and inflation continue to impact the home buying process, the rental market in Atlanta has continues to see a decrease in rent growth year over year, making renting a single-family home even more affordable.

-2025 Atlanta single-family rental market forecast
+2026 Atlanta single-family rental market forecast

 As rent trends downward and mortgage rates remain high, more first-time home buyers, such as Millennials and Gen Zers, will likely continue to rent.

-Many Millennials still feel priced out of the housing market due to lingering affordability challenges, a trend that has persisted since the 2008 financial crisis, and only exacerbated since the COVID-19 pandemic in 202.
+Many Millennials still feel priced out of the housing market due to lingering affordability challenges, a trend that has persisted since the 2008 financial crisis, and only exacerbated since the COVID-19 pandemic in 2020.
 Although some are finding success in more affordable Midwestern markets, expensive coastal cities continue to pose barriers to homeownership.
 Even as the market shifts, affordability concerns and rising costs may keep many Millennials in the rental market for the foreseeable future.

 Average rent in Atlanta

-Rent.com estimates the average rent of apartments in Atlanta, GA is between $1,726 and $2,223 as of March 2025.
+Rent.com estimates the average rent of studio to 2-bedroom apartments in Atlanta, GA is between $1,559 and $1,450 as of June 2026.

 Looking forward

 Atlanta remains a top build-to-rent (BTR) market, with over 6,800 units under construction across 43 communities.
 As these projects are completed, rental supply will increase, but demand is expected to stay strong.
-With median home prices rising nearly 60% since the pandemic—now at around $405,000—many prospective buyers are turning to rentals due to affordability challenges and high mortgage rates.
+With median home prices rising nearly 60% since the pandemic—now at around $425,000—many prospective buyers are turning to rentals due to affordability challenges and high mortgage rates.

 The flexibility and space offered by BTR homes make them an attractive alternative to traditional homeownership.
 As Atlanta ranks third nationwide for BTR development, the trend is expected to continue, especially with the metro’s growing population.
 While some criticize the shift of land use from for-sale housing to rentals, BTR communities help meet the demand for attainable housing in a competitive market.